 Here we match volunteers in the community with a mentee.
-They participate in one-on-one mentoring and build a positive relationship with the mentee.
+They participate in one-to-one mentoring and build a positive relationship with the mentee.
 Both with adult and peer mentoring, we ask the mentor to commit for twelve months, and meet at least once a week for an hour.
 The mentor and mentee sign a contract with each other and then begin their journey.

 #3 FACILITATORS, SOCIAL WORKERS, PROBATION OFFICERS MENTORING YOUTH

 This can work a couple different ways.
 The youth of one of these professionals may request to have a mentor or not one at all.
 These professionals can go on outings with their clients, build relationships, and act as the mentor in some cases through REACH But if the youth requests to have a mentor, they get to participate with both their professional worker and their mentor.
-This is most common in category four.

 #4 GROUP MENTORING